 According to many investors, bankers, and entrepreneurs I talk with, it seems as though there are two financing trends that have taken root over the past decade.
-First, more and more entrepreneurs are finding ways to bootstrap or self fund their startup.
+First, more and more entrepreneurs are finding ways to bootstrap or self-fund their startups.
 Second, more and more entrepreneurs are seeking liquidity through a secondary sale of stock.

-The first is rather self explanatory.
-The startup cost for many digital businesses is quite lower than it used to be.
+The first is rather self-explanatory.
+The startup cost for many digital businesses is far lower than it used to be.
 Software products can be easily launched from a bedroom (or the infamous garage) by using open source technology, a cloud infrastructure, and a dedicated entrepreneur willing to risk big to win big.
-During the recession of 2008, this reality, combined with the relative lack of capital, caused an influx of self-funding startups.
+During the recession of 2008, this reality, combined with the relative lack of capital, caused an influx of self-funded startups.
 Their relative success led to a new trend.

 The second trend seems counterintuitive.
 If equity-conscious entrepreneurs are on the rise, why is it that more and more are looking to take “chips off the table”?
 Are entrepreneurs risking more up front and looking to realize their gains earlier in the lifecycle of their companies?
 Have they put more eggs into their startup basket and now need to diversify?